-When the COVID-19 Delta variant became the dominant strain of SARS-CoV-2 in the United States, it was found that people's immunity started to wane just months after they finished the two-dose series of the Pfizer-BioNTech COVID-19 vaccine.
+When the COVID-19 Delta variant became the dominant strain of SARS-CoV-2 in the United States, it was found that people's immunity against infection started to wane months after they finished the two-dose series of the Pfizer-BioNTech COVID-19 vaccine.

 This led to the emergency use authorization (EUA) of Pfizer COVID-19 vaccine booster shots from the Food and Drug Administration (FDA) and recommendation from the Centers for Disease Control and Prevention (CDC).
 Now, with all three COVID-19 vaccines—Pfizer, Moderna and Johnson & Johnson—having received EUA for booster shots and the Omicron variant taking Delta’s spot as the dominant strain of SARS-CoV-2 in the country, many are left with more questions than answers.
 One physician expert aims to clear the air about COVID-19 vaccine boosters.

 The AMA’s What Doctors Wish Patients Knew™ series provides physicians with a platform to share what they want patients to understand about today’s health care headlines, especially throughout the COVID-19 pandemic.